jbhender/CSCAR_Workshops/R_by_Example/recs_dplyr/README.md

 1. Read the data from the web and create a local copy, using a flag to determine when the local copy is already available to read from.
 1. Clean our data by formatting variables and giving them memorable names.
-1. Prepare the replicate weights in a "long" format.
+1. Prepare the replicate weights in a "longer" format.
 1. Select cases (rows) to be used for the analysis.
 1. Estimate the quanity of interest using the split-apply-combine or "aggregate by group" pattern.